 Being alone shouldn’t be an overly stressful situation.
 To help you out, we’ve got a few clever tips to keep in mind to make Thailand safe to travel alone in.

 - Meet other travelers.
 This is crucial to beating the “solo traveling blues” and to finding people to make your time even more memorable.
-Head to Chiang Mai and stay in a social hostel where you can get to know fellow travelers.
+Staying in Thailand’s numerous hostels are a great way to meet backpackers and like-minded travel buddies.

 - Thailand has no shortage of tours and this is a two-birds-with-one-stone scenario: you get to experience some amazing culture/nature AND meet people in the process.
 Start off with a food tour in Bangkok to get the ideas flowing!